LaserTagMods/JBOX/README.md

           - Team Freindly Selection - changes team alignment
           - Capturable IR Base Tag Count - Sets how many tags are needed to capture the enemy flag
           -
+Step 3: Play - use the base as desired as a domination base, respawn base, loot station etc.